karlkedrovsky/vagrant-starter/README.md

 script I've used for "real work" is the Drupal version.
 The Ruby and Node scripts are pretty basic and I've only used them for the odd experiment or two.

+## Notes

+Mounting nfs shares exported by the VM works without any additional steps under OS X but under Linux you have to add something like the following to /etc/fstab.

+    10.1.0.14:/export/foo /home/karl/mount/foo nfs rw,noauto,user 0 0

+In this cast 10.1.0.14 is the ip of the VM, /export/foo is the exported directory in the VM and /home/karl/mount/foo is the directory on the host where the nfs share will be mounted.
+To mount the share after the VM is started just run:

+    mount /home/karl/mount/foo